 - most bedrooms offer small desks– these will be assigned on a first-come-first-serve basis.

-The Writing Week is open to junior academics, with a priority to NIG PhD members.
-NIG PhD members can apply with priority until June 1st.
-After this, senior NIG members – who defended their thesis between 2019-2022 – and PhD candidates from partner universities will have the opportunity to apply.
+The Writing Week is open to junior and senior academics, with a priority to NIG members.
+Senior academics – who defended their thesis between 2019-2022 – are also welcome to apply!

 Note: the Writing Week is fully booked.
 You can apply for our waiting list.

 The Writing Week will be hosted at Conferentiecentrum Samaya, Hollendewagenweg 20, 3985SG Werkhoven.

 At Conferentiecentrum Samaya, there are 75 free parking spots.